sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

 To enable automatic programming SRv6 configurations from CONFIG_DB to FRR, we need to add a new module in bgpcfgd to watch changes in **SRV6_MY_SID_TABLE** and compile the corresponding changes in FRR's configurations.
 Following the naming convention of modules in bgpcfgd, we call this new module SRv6 Manager.
+The new SRv6 Manager are supposed to verify the validity of the configuration entries coming from the CONFIG_DB.
+If it gets an invalid configuration input, it should log the event in the syslog and not compile the configuration into FRR.

 ## 3.3 YANG Model
 ```